moggy7/tyrant-faction-report/README.md

 Char | Reported Value    | Notes/Description
 -----|-------------------|-------------------------------------------------------------------------------------
-  Xa | Battles Initiated | the number of times the user clicked either Fight or Surge Xd | Net Damage        | the total damage the player dealt to opposing faction, minus the damage they took Xf | Damage For        | the total damage the player dealt to opposing faction Xg | Damage Against    | the total damage the player took i | User ID           | the unique ID given by the Tyrant client for each user Xl | Loyalty Gain      | the amount of loyalty the player gained (this is equal to their win count) n | Name              | the name of the user (if you supply a file to REPORT_FORMAT:aliases, the name from that file)
+  Xa | Battles Initiated | the number of times the user clicked either Fight or Surge Xb | Damage For        | the total damage the player dealt to opposing faction Xc | Damage Against    | the total damage the player took Xd | Net Damage        | the total damage the player dealt to opposing faction, minus the damage they took Xe | Total Wins (Atk)  | the total number of battles won as attacker Xf | Total Losses (Atk)| the total number of battles lost as attacker Xg | Total Wins (Def)  | the total number of battles won as defender Xh | Total Losses (Def)| the total number of battles lost as defender i | User ID           | the unique ID given by the Tyrant client for each user Xl | Loyalty Gain      | the amount of loyalty the player gained (this is equal to their win count) n | Name              | the name of the user (if you supply a file to REPORT_FORMAT:aliases, the name from that file)